 - Carrier/Bryant/Payne: This manufacturer often uses a serial number that shows the week and year the unit was made.
 The first two digits of the serial number represent the week of the year.
 The second two digits represent the year.
 For example, a Carrier furnace with serial number 0205 was made during Week 2 of the year 2005.

 If you don't know how to decode the serial number, you can search online for "how to read a [manufacturer] furnace serial number," and the result should appear towards the top of the page.
 You can also contact the manufacturer and provide them with the serial number, and they should be able to provide you with your unit's age.

 Yet another way to determine the age of your furnace is by looking at the warranty information.
 If you have a copy of the warranty, it will likely have the date of purchase listed on it.
 You can also check with the manufacturer to see if they have a record of when your furnace was purchased.

 Some HVAC contractors leave a tag or a sticker on the unit stating when the equipment was last maintained or serviced.
 Sometimes this tag also lists the installation date, which should be close to the date of manufacture.
 If it doesn't, you can always try calling up the HVAC contractor who installed your system, as they should have a record of the installation and information about the equipment they installed for you.

 You can try getting in touch with your furnace's manufacturer.
 If you're unsure what the serial number is, you can provide them with a picture of the unit and the rating plate, and they may be able to use that information to identify your furnace and tell you its age.

-At Rescue Air Heating and Cooling, “We’re Fast and Fair with Your Repair!”
+At Rescue Air and Plumbing, “We’re Fast and Fair with Your Repair!”
 Whether your Dallas home needs heating maintenance, repairs, or a system replacement, contact us today at (972) 201-3253 for an unrivaled customer experience.